 As much as I really liked this OB, I would still have to deal with the nurses and hospital policy.
 While I could interview my OB, I couldn’t interview the nurses.
 And since my OB wouldn’t be there for my entire labor, I could just see myself saying to the nurses, “Well, my OB said that XYZ was OK,” and them telling me “That’s not what we do.”
 And then being stuck.
 And then being in the hospital, in labor, and wishing I could go back in time and plan a home birth.

 Who knows?
 Maybe the nurses would have been fantastic… and I have read birth stories where they are, such as this wonderful birth story of a woman who VBACed at a Southern California Kaiser: The Birth Story of James Liam.
 But knowing what a huge impact nurses can make on your labor, I didn’t want to leave it to chance.
-Was this the right decision?
-I don’t know.
-It was the right decision for me at that time and fortunately, I had a good outcome.
+Home birth was the right decision for me and fortunately, I had a good outcome.